-ICUS definition — The term "idiopathic cytopenia(s) of undetermined significance" (ICUS) has been proposed for patients who have one or more blood cytopenias (usually anemia) that remain unexplained despite appropriate evaluation including marrow examination (table 1) .
-Patients with ICUS are not known to have a clonal disorder, by definition.
-This may either be because no clonality testing has been performed (eg, in a resource-poor setting where such testing is unavailable), or because testing was performed but the assay did not reveal a clonal mutation.
+ICUS definition — The term "idiopathic cytopenia(s) of undetermined significance" (ICUS) has been proposed for patients who have one or more blood cytopenias (usually anemia) that remain unexplained despite appropriate evaluation, including marrow examination (table 1) .
+By definition, individuals with ICUS are not known to have a clonal disorder.
+This may either be because no clonality testing has been performed (eg, in a resource-limited setting where such testing is unavailable), or because testing was performed but the assay did not reveal a clonal mutation.
 Of note, available targetable sequencing assays do not detect all mutations associated with hematologic neoplasia, so a negative result on an assay for somatic mutations does not rule out a clonal disorder.

 ICUS natural history — Little is known about the natural history of ICUS or the rate of subsequent diagnosis of neoplasia, but clearly there is some risk of myelodysplastic syndrome (MDS) or another hematologic malignancy in people with ICUS.